 Once you have gathered your external research, it’s time to look inward and reflect.
 This is the stage where you can put your thoughts on paper without worrying about structure.
 Review any prompts given and get your ideas around these on paper.
 Also, think about your career aspirations, past academic, professional and volunteer experience, leadership potential, collaborative skills and propensity to engage in reflective practice.

-The guiding questions for your application to the M.Ed. in Counseling program are:
+The guiding questions for your application to the Online M.Ed. in Counseling program are:

-• What has led you to become interested in becoming a _____ (Clinical Mental Health, School, Clinical Mental Health – Military & Veterans) counselor?
+- What has led you to become interested in becoming a _____ (Clinical Mental Health, School, Military and Veterans) counselor?

 Based on these prompts, you can see how the research step pays off, as you can address specifics in the program and in your career aspirations.
 You also have the opportunity to address your strengths here and in turn what you will bring to the program with those strengths.